amd/aocl-data-analytics/doc/C/options/all_table.rst

    "maximum bins", "integer", ":math:`i=256`", "Maximum number of bins in histograms.", ":math:`2 \le i \le 65535`" "histogram", "string", ":math:`s=` `no`", "Choose whether to use histograms constructed from the data matrix X.", ":math:`s=` `no`, or `yes`."
    "category split strategy", "string", ":math:`s=` `ordered`", "Strategy to split categorical features.
-For a given categorical feature, 'one-vs-all' tries to split each categorical value from all the the others while 'ordered' will try to split the smaller categories from the bigger ones.", ":math:`s=` `one-vs-all`, or `ordered`."
+For a given categorical feature, 'one-vs-all' tries to split each categorical value from all the others while 'ordered' will try to split the smaller categories from the bigger ones.", ":math:`s=` `one-vs-all`, or `ordered`."
    "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
    "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
    "feature threshold", "real", ":math:`r=1e-05`", "Minimum difference in feature value required for splitting.", ":math:`0 \le r`"